Retro Review: In Praise of The Bangles

 Brace yourself, it’s time again to shake your head in disbelief and ask, “Has it really been that long ago?”

 This year marks the 40th anniversary of The Bangles’ five-song EP titled, appropriately enough, Bangles, released in June of 1982.
-From that point onward, the band’s rise in populartity and commercial success throughout the ’80s was swift and strong, but ultimately created issues that proved too much for its members to take — at least without taking what would become a ten-year hiatus.
+From that point onward, the band’s rise in popularity and commercial success throughout the ’80s was swift and strong, but ultimately created issues that proved too much for its members to take — at least without what would become a ten-year hiatus.

 The core of this remarkably talented band was formed by sisters Vicki and Debbi Peterson, with Vicki on lead guitar and Debbi on drums.
 Their love of ’60s pop/rock inspired them to create their own music with strong roots in that period.
 They’ve referred to “the three B’s — Beatles, Byrds, and Buffalo Springfield” as their major influences, as were female singer/songwriters such as Joni Mitchell, Carole King, and Carly Simon.